AlexiaNomena/SC2_VASIL/project05.md

 Use the methods described in the Hands-on to obtain the mutation profiles of these variants and compute their cross-reactivity
 Plot the the result in a cross-reactivit map

-## 3. Reproduce the Relative fitness Trends of all the variants shown in the Figure.
+## 3. Reproduce the Relative fitness Trends of 5 of the variants (of your choice) shown in the Figure.
 3 of Manuscript below:
 Manuscript: (SARS-CoV2 Evolution on a dynamic Immune landscape)[https://www.nature.com/articles/s41586-024-08477-8] It does not need to look exactly the same, but you should be able to reproduce the trends